How to update an existing Aldryn addon#

 Addons will need to be updated now and then.
 The basic process for updating an addon is to:

-set it up in a project as if you were creating one, in the
+set it up in an application as if you were creating one, in the

 make and test your changes